johnbillion/wp-crontrol/readme.txt

 = Usage =

-1. Go to the Tools -> Cron Events menu to manage cron events.
-2. Go to the Settings -> Cron Schedules menu to manage cron schedules.

-== Installation ==

-You can install this plugin directly from your WordPress dashboard:

- 1. Go to the *Plugins* menu and click *Add New*.
- 2. Search for *WP Crontrol*.
- 3. Click *Install Now* next to the *WP Crontrol* plugin.
- 4. Activate the plugin.

-Alternatively, see the guide to [Manually Installing Plugins](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

-= Usage =

-1. Go to the Tools -> Cron Events menu to manage cron events.
+1. Go to the `Tools -> Cron Events` menu to manage cron events.
-2. Go to the Settings -> Cron Schedules menu to manage cron schedules.
+2. Go to the `Settings -> Cron Schedules` menu to manage cron schedules.

 == Frequently Asked Questions ==